-We all know that burglars aren’t stealing your stuff to do some home decoration of their own.
+We all know that burglars aren’t stealing your stuff to decorate their home.
 Instead, they want to turn your valuables into cash as quickly as possible.
-In fact, that is the number one criteria they use to select what to take.
+In fact, that is the number one criteria when choosing what to take.

 So where does all your stuff go?
 Here are the top five most popular places.